 If you need help with filling out your application, please click on the link to find an Application Assister in your area.

-The 2019 Open Enrollment period for the Federal Health Insurance Marketplace has ended.
-For more information about who qualifies during the Special Enrollment Period, go to the Marketplace page on this website or visit www.healthcare.gov.
+The 2020 Open Enrollment period for the Federal Health Insurance Marketplace has ended.
+For more information about who qualifies during the Special Enrollment Period, including for Loss of Health Insurance, go to the Marketplace page on this website or visit www.healthcare.gov.